fledge-iot/fledge-notify-control/docs/index.rst

        }
     }

-Another option for controling the destination of a control request is to broadcast it to all south services.
+Another option for controlling the destination of a control request is to broadcast it to all south services.
 In this example we will assume we want to trigger a shutdown operation across all the devices we monitor.

 .. code-block:: JSON